What is shingles? How did it originate?.

 Side effects are generally mild and short lasting.
 Common side effects include headache, and pain, redness, swelling, itching, warmth and bruising where the injection is given.

-Speak to your GP the side effects last longer than a few days, or if you develop a rash.
+Speak to your health provider if the side effects last longer than a few days, or if you develop a rash.

 How many jabs are needed?